Vulnerable witness definition with case laws

 The guidelines also specify the number of things the court must take into account before identifying a witness as vulnerable.

-Numerous deposition by a witness, inability to speak in a cognitively appropriate manner, anxiety over accusations from the accused, fear of being exposed in public, protracted court cases, lack of understanding of court procedures, and ambiguity and guilt regarding giving testimony against the member of the family or relative, feel anxious about being screamed at, mocked, or get humiliated are some possible factors that could cause stress to a witness and prevent them from being able to depose appropriately.
+Numerous depositions by a witness, inability to speak in a cognitively appropriate manner, anxiety over accusations from the accused, fear of being exposed in public, protracted court cases, lack of understanding of court procedures, and ambiguity and guilt regarding giving testimony against the member of the family or relative, feel anxious about being screamed at, mocked, or get humiliated are some possible factors that could cause stress to a witness and prevent them from being able to depose appropriately.

 The recommendations specify that assistance from a support person should be given to a vulnerable witness, especially in situations involving the sexual assault of children.
 The vulnerable witness must choose the support person.
 The support person may only offer emotional support; they are not permitted to direct, persuade, tutor, or mislead the witness.